“I was not just South Asian. I was also queer and undocumented. SAN saw all of me.”

 The Civil Rights Unit (CRU) believes in organizing from the ground up within the South Asian community and across coalitions and partnerships.
-Through regular outreach, leadership development in our organizing committees, townhalls, and public actions, CRU seeks to have self-reflexive communities who lead healthy, affordable, safe lives with dignity and respect.
+Through regular outreach, leadership development and townhalls, CRU seeks to have self-reflexive communities who lead healthy, affordable, safe lives with dignity and respect.

 CRU Offers the following services: